tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 ## MSP Allowlist (RBAC) concepts

 The first step of access control is to verify the identity of the client.
-Normally this is done by using a credential of some kind.
+Normally the identity verification is done by using some type of a credential.
 MSP was designed to avoid introducing any breaking changes to clients to maximize compatibility and make onboarding easier.
 Additionally, having clients upgraded with credentials introduces another layer of trust bootstrapping problems to solve.

 Instead, MSP supports defining "virtual identities" against existing OS and process metadata.
 A VM's kernel keeps track of which user account a process belongs to in addition to other metadata about its invocation.
-The GPA is capable of identifying which process made the HTTP request and by extension can access that metadata to determine the identity of a caller and make authorization decisions.
+The GPA is capable of identifying which process made the HTTP request.
+As a result, the GPA can access that metadata to determine the identity of a caller and make authorization decisions.

 ### Roles

 Roles allow you to group multiple privileges into a named, reusable unit.
-They are used to improve organization and readability.
+They're used to improve organization and readability.

 ### Role Assignments

 Role assignments pair an identity with a role.
-Meaning requests that come from a process that matches the identity will have all the privileges associated with that role.
+Meaning requests that come from a process that matches the identity has all the privileges associated with that role.

 ### Identities

 MSP allows the user to define a set of conditions to be evaluated against a property bag of process metadata.
-If all the conditions match, the process is considered to "belong" to this identity and will be granted privileges.
+If all the conditions match, the process is considered to "belong" to this identity and is granted privileges.

 The GPA supports writing *exact match* rules against these metadata: